rory-stock/300dtd-website-assessment/docs/Development.md

 Screenshot of the website on mobile:
 ![website screenshot](images/image37.png)

 Images in the events section can also be clicked on and downloaded.
 Note: Download doesn't yet work as the folder name needs to be carried over, this will be fine once db connection fixed.
+The images shown at the moment are just pre-set test images.

+> Users happy with how the website looks on mobile, there are minimal significant changes from the desktop version so there shouldn't have been any major changes needed here.

 Code snippet for downloading images:
 ![Code screenshot](images/image28.png)<br>
 Screenshot of the events section showing the download button:
 ![Website screenshot](images/image38.png)

+> Users liked how the download function worked.
+No changes needed.

 ### Tuesday 20th August
 Working on trying to get the event_images table to work.
 At the moment it is still not working properly.